Example Applications: Fish Passage at Big Noise Creek

 be used for this purpose).
 The

-drainage area for Big Noise Creek is approximately 1.8 square miles.
 With this drainage area the annual discharge is expected to be approximately

 9 cfs.
 The annual flow pattern shows low flows during the summer months